 Please be aware that there are Georgia exemptions that apply to the equity that is owned by debtors.
 So, for example, if your home is worth more money than you owe, a Chapter 7 bankruptcy won’t work for you.
 That’s why you need an experienced bankruptcy attorney to help you.

-The attorneys at the Law Offices of Stanley J. Kakol are knowledgeable and highly experienced in all the current U.S. bankruptcy laws.
+The attorneys at The SJK Law Firm are knowledgeable and highly experienced in all the current U.S. bankruptcy laws.
 Call today to schedule a consultation and get the process started.